-Several experience hubs, a guided tour through future urban scenarios, a gigantic media installation framed by the Festhalle's imposing architecture.Beyond the car – The Future of Mobility.
+Several experience hubs, a guided tour through future urban scenarios, a gigantic media installation framed by the Festhalle's mighty architecture.Beyond the car – The Future of Mobility.

 For the third time since 2015, we developed the media design and sound concept for this year’s Mercedes-Benz appearance in Frankfurt, in cooperation with Atelier Markgraph.

-In addition to the main stage, we were also responsible for one of the hubs: the 'Responsible Hub'.
-Built as an interactive and immersive stage, the visitor could experience a guided tour through future urban scenarios.
+In addition to the main stage, we’ve been in charge of one of the hubs: the 'Responsible Hub'.
+Built as an interactive and immersive stage, the visitor can experience a guided tour through future urban scenarios.

-Due to the fact that these scenarios are based on prognosis, we created an abstract, graphic 3D model that could change its shape into detailed visions of prototypical urban places.
-Thus, the visitor could experience selective time jumps to the near future, where quality of life and the human being itself are brought back into focus.
+Due to the fact that these scenarios are based on prognosis, we created an abstract, graphic 3D model that is able to change its shape into detailed visions of prototypical urban places.
+Thus, the visitor can experience selective time jumps to a near future in which quality of life and humans are re-centred.

-The highlight of the 'Responsible Hub' was the so-called 'Big Moment'.All LED walls played together in an orchestrated, immersive and graphic choreography.
+The highlight of the 'Responsible Hub' is the so-called 'Big Moment'.All LED walls play together in an orchestrated, immersive and graphic choreography.

-These graphic worlds referred to the topics covered by the guided tour: Electric Mobility, Intermodal Mobility, Cooperative Mobility and Autonomous Mobility.
+These graphic worlds refer to the topics covered by the guided tour: Electric Mobility, Intermodal Mobility, Cooperative Mobility and Autonomous Mobility.

 The soundtracks and sound FX were written and produced by us as well.

-For the world premiere of the 'VISION EQS' we composed a rhythmic song with a mysterious undertone – perfectly suited to the underwater content, which then developed into a piece with an epic ending.
+For the world premiere of the 'VISION EQS' we composed a rhythmic song with a mysterious undertone – perfectly suited to the underwater content – which closes in an epic finale.

 'Micro Macro’ created a playful atmosphere through the use of chopped up vocal recordings combined with laidback percussion elements.

-For the ‘Big Moment’ in the ‘Responsible Hub’ we wrote a piece with an abstract and digital aesthetic, which surprised with its unexpected musical structure.
+For the ‘Big Moment’ in the ‘Responsible Hub’ we wrote a piece with an abstract and digital aesthetic, which is characterized by its unpredictable musical structure.

 project: Mercedes-Benz IAA 2019 – Media Design 'Big Picture' & 'Trust Hub'client: Atelier Markgraph, Frankfurtconcept for media content and presentation: Atelier Markgraph & MONOMANGOcreative direction MONOMANGO: Lois Kainhubermusic concept & direction: Olivier Fröhlichcreative producer: Veith Michel3D Visualisation: Tim Stolzenburg